-The former Spencer Artillery Range encompassed 30,618 acres in Van Buren, Warren, Sequatchie, and Bledsoe counties, approximately 10 miles southeast of McMinnville, Tennessee, and 12 miles south of Spencer, Tennessee (Figure 1).
+The former Spencer Artillery Range encompassed 30,618 acres in Van Buren, Warren, Sequatchie, and Bledsoe counties, approximately ten miles southeast of McMinnville, Tennessee, and 12 miles south of Spencer, Tennessee (Figure 1).
 Based on results of the RI, 16 MRSs were recommended covering 18,555 acres.
-These 16 MRSs were later grouped into nine MRSs.
-Separate DDs have been prepared to address the other project areas.
+These 16 MRSs were later grouped into nine project areas.
+Separate DDs have been prepared to address the six other project areas.

-The MRS addressed by this DD comprises approximately 262 acres (Table 1) of the former Spencer Artillery Range within Van Buren County.
-The land in MRS-03 is entirely privately owned and is currently zoned for the development of 47 five-acre residential parcels.
-Current potential receptors include residents, construction workers, and site visitors.
+The MRS addressed by this DD comprises approximately 60 acres (Table 1) of the former Spencer Artillery Range within Van Buren County.
+The project area is currently zoned for the development of four large residential parcels.
+Two residents currently occupy MRS-04.
+Current potential receptors include landowners, residents, construction workers, and site visitors.